Surfboard Construction: What to Consider Before You Order

 Freshly handshaped PU core soon to become a Flux Barracuda

-The core is the most important part of the board and I generally recommend starting by asking yourself whether the board you’re ordering is for performance-oriented surfing or surfing that is more smooth and connected.
+The core is the most important part of the board and I generally choose it by considering the goal of the surfer and the board design itself.

-If you want snappy (quick response, immediate feedback, the board reacting to every movement you make), you want a lighter, less dense core.
+If you want board that is responsive (immediate feedback, the board reacting to every movement you make), a lighter, less dense core is the way to go.

 EPS or low density PU are a good choice.
-EPS will generally be lighter and more responsive than low density PU, but PU will feel better in shitty conditions.
+EPS will generally be lighter and more responsive than low density PU, but PU will feel better when there’s some texture on the surface of the wave.

-If you want smooth and connected (momentum through turns, dampening through chop, a board that carries you rather than reacts to you), you want a denser core.
-PU for sure, generally “standard” weight or heavier (check out US Blanks foam densities here).
+If you want to be a bit more of a passenger on the board (i.e. a board that carries you rather than reacts to your every movement), you want a denser core.
+PU foam for sure, generally “standard” weight or heavier (check out US Blanks foam densities here).

 EPS vs PU